DC statehood approved by House as Senate fight looms

 The legislation proposes creating a 51st state with one representative and two senators, while a tiny sliver of land including the White House, the U.S. Capitol and the National Mall would remain as a federal district.
 Instead of the District of Columbia, the new state would be known as Washington, Douglass Commonwealth — named after famed abolitionist Frederick Douglass, who lived in Washington from 1877 until his death in 1895.

-An identical statehood bill passed the House in 2020, but it quickly died in the then-Republican-controlled Senate.
-Now, with the 2020 elections leaving Democrats in control of both chambers and the White House, Republican senators may resort to a filibuster to stymie the statehood bill.
+An identical statehood bill passed the House in 2020, but died in the then-Republican-controlled Senate.
+Now, with the 2020 elections leaving Democrats controlling both chambers of Congress and the White House, Republican senators may resort to a filibuster to stymie the statehood bill.

-For lifelong statehood proponents like Eleanor Holmes Norton, Washington’s long-serving and nonvoting delegate in the House, Thursday’s vote was a culmination of a life’s work.

-“My service in the Congress has been dedicated to achieving equality for the people I represent, which only statehood can provide,” Norton said at a Wednesday news conference.
-“My life as a third-generation Washingtonian has marched toward this milestone.”
+The Senate is split 50/50 with Vice President Kamala Harris as the tie-breaker.
+But it takes 60 senators to break a concerted filibuster attempt.
+Senate Democrats could vote to tweak the filibuster rules and slip the statehood issue through a loophole — but that would require total unity and some moderate Democrats have expressed opposition to that strategy.

+Perennial swing vote and Democratic Sen. Joe Manchin of West Virginia had already publicly stated that he will not vote to eliminate or weaken the filibuster.
+Manchin is also one of a handful of Democratic Senators who has not openly supported the D.C. statehood initiative.

+“It won’t withstand judicial scrutiny, but it will cause massive confusion for years as it’s reviewed by the courts,” Comer said in a statement.
+“Democrats are pushing D.C. statehood to pack the U.S. Senate with two progressive senators so they can end the filibuster, pack the Supreme Court, enact the Green New Deal, and create the socialist utopia the Squad dreams about.”

-The measure has received strong support from President Joe Biden’s White House, which released a statement Tuesday calling Washington’s current status “an affront to the democratic values on which our Nation was founded.”
+The bill received strong support from the White House, which has called Washington’s current status “an affront to the democratic values on which our Nation was founded.”

-The White House praised Washington as worthy of statehood, with “a robust economy, a rich culture, and a diverse population of Americans from all walks of life who are entitled to full and equal participation in our democracy.”

-The bill is certain to face GOP pushback, given that the proposed 51st state would be overwhelmingly Democratic.
-That opposition was on display during Thursday morning’s floor debates in advance of the vote.
+During Thursday floor debate, a succession of Republican representatives decried it as a cynical and unconstitutional power-grab.
 The country’s founding fathers, “never wanted D.C. to be a state and then specifically framed the constitution to say so,” said Georgia Republican Rep. Jody Hice.
-“This is absolutely against what our founders intended and it ought to be soundly rejected.”

-But Virginia Democratic Rep. Gerald Connolly pointed out that Kentucky was once a part of Virginia, and was carved out as a state by a simple act of Congress.
+But Virginia Democratic Rep. Gerald Connolly pointed out that Kentucky was once a part of Virginia, and was carved out as a state by Congress.

 Connolly argued that the federal district was a theoretical concept when first conceived, not a community with a higher population than two U.S. states.